 - Slide show: Any slide show with photos could also include snapshots of your kids.

-Ask them to give a toast
+Ask your kids to give a wedding toast

 Making a toast or giving a speech at the reception is a great way for older children to get involved on the wedding day.
 It’s something they can work on ahead of time and a very sweet moment for all.
 If your kiddos are too young to give their own speech, perhaps they can recite a poem or say a quick word into the microphone.
 Or, you can give a speech/toast and dedicate it to them!

-Gift them a wedding day present
+Gift your children a wedding day present

 We all know the wedding day isn’t about receiving gifts, but it is nice to mark the occasion with something special.
 This can be especially helpful if you have a child who might not understand why mommy and/or daddy is getting all of the attention.
 You can present your child with a gift on the morning of the wedding.
 It might be even more special if the gift comes from the new step-parent, if that’s your situation.
 You could also make the gift more meaningful by tying it to the wedding.
 For example, you could gift your child with special jewelry that they can put on when you and your spouse are putting on your wedding rings.

-Do a first look
+Do a first look with your kids

 The first look is when you do a reveal of your wedding day glow up before the ceremony starts.
 Usually, the first look is between the couple.
 But who is to say you can’t do a first look with your kids?
 We think that would be super sweet to have a moment just with you and your kiddos before you head down the aisle.
 For more info on the first look, check out our first look blog post.

-Do a first dance
+Do a first dance with your kids

 We all know the first dance as the moment during the reception when the couple of the hour shares a special dance together.
 But what about doing a first dance with your kids?
 This is a great way to include your kids in your wedding and dedicate a special moment to them.
 You can even let them pick the song!
 Depending on your situation, it might be nice to do a one-on-one dance or a big family dance with you, your spouse and all of your kids.

-Add some kid-friendly touches
+Add some kid-friendly touches to your wedding day

 A great way to include your kids in the wedding is to make the wedding kid-friendly.
 This doesn’t necessarily mean you need to invite lots of kids to your wedding.
 You can incorporate child-like touches elsewhere, such as: